spacetelescope/jwst/docs/jwst/stpipe/user_pipeline.rst

 single item, a list of this single item is passed to the post hooks.
 This allows the post hooks to modify the return results, if necessary.

-Hooks are specified using the ``pre_hooks`` and ``post_hooks`` configuration parameter associated with each step.
+Hooks are specified using the ``pre_hooks`` and ``post_hooks`` parameters associated with each step.
 More than one pre- or post-hook may be assigned, and they are run in the order they are given.
 There can also be ``pre_hooks`` and ``post_hooks`` on the Pipeline as a whole (since a Pipeline is also a Step).
 Each of these parameters is a list of strings, where each entry is one of:

    - An external commandline application.
 The arguments can be accessed using {0}, {1} etc.  (See